deliveroo/deliveroo.engineering/_posts/2019-01-10-improving-stream-data-quality-with-protobuf-schema-validation.md

 ## The Need for a Structured Message Format

-A key requirement of our centralised message service is resilience and one step towards achieving this is providing guarantees about the structure and data types of messages.
+A key requirement of our centralised message service is resilience and one step towards achieving this is providing guarantees about the structure of messages and data types within those messages.
 These guarantees mean consumer applications can have expectations of the format of the data and be less vulnerable to breaking due to corrupt messages.
-Another important aspect for resilience is being able to update the data model without breaking consumers that are depending on the previous version, which means enforcing backwards and forwards compatible schema evolution guarantees.
+Another important aspect for resilience is being able to update the data model without breaking clients that are depending on a different schema version, which means ensuring we have backwards and forwards compatibility.

-Both of these requirements meant that a flexible data format such as JSON would not be ideal and the team invested in researching transport encoding formats the would provide stronger assurances about the data being transmitted.
+Our reasoning about these requirements came from previous experience of sending JSON over streams, and being bitten by the different structural expectations between clients.
 While there are some ways to give greater guarantees for JSON, such as [JSON Schema](https://json-schema.org/), these still leave a lot to be desired, including a lack of well defined mechanisms for schema evolution, not to mention the sub-par encoding and decoding performance of JSON itself.

 ## Deciding on an Encoding Format
 The team began investigating the range of encoding formats that would suit Deliveroo's requirements.
 The organisation